 Liberty Bell Bay

 Liberty Bell Bay (LBB) has not been in production since early June 2025.
-On 23 March 2026, LBB was placed into voluntary administration by a creditor, White Oak Commercial Finance, following ongoing operational and financial challenges.
+On 23 March 2026, LBB was placed into voluntary administration following ongoing operational and financial challenges.

 Ernst and Young (EY) were appointed as Administrators, with the objective of stabilising the business and testing the market for a potential sale or recapitalisation.
 The Tasmanian Government is actively engaging with the appointed Administrators, receivers and key stakeholders to understand the ongoing impacts of the voluntary administration and potential pathways forward.

-The loan is being provided by the Federal and State Governments on a 50:50 basis and will be recognised as a liability for repayment through the sale of the business or ongoing administration process.
+The wage funding support is provided on a 50:50 basis by the Australian and Tasmanian Governments, and will be recognised as a liability for repayment through the sale of the business or ongoing administration process.

-If redundancies are an option for LBB employees, they should seek advice based on their individual circumstances.
-General information and guidance is available on the Fair Work Ombudsman website
+EY as the Administrators remain responsible for managing LBB, including undertaking consultation with employees in relation to workplace changes.
+LBB employees should seek advice based on their individual circumstances.
+General information and guidance is available on the Fair Work Ombudsman website: https://www.fairwork.gov.au/

 Previously, the Tasmanian Government approved a secured loan of $20 million to LBB to enable the purchase of manganese ore required to support a restart of operations.
 This support was intended to assist workers, contractors and businesses in the local supply chain by facilitating a return to production.
 Despite ongoing engagement, LBB did not meet a number of conditions attached to the loan, a restart did not occur, and the loan expired on 18 January without repayment.
 As a result, the Tasmanian Government appointed receivers and managers over the ore to protect the secured asset and Tasmania’s interests.